 There is an estate tax in Connecticut.
-It is progressive, and tax rates range from 7.20% to 12.00%.
-For 2018, the estate tax applies to estates that are worth more than $2.60 million.
-If you’re resident of Connecticut and thinking about planning your estate, this guide will explain what you need to know about the estate tax to make sure your affairs are in order when you pass away.
+It is progressive, and tax rates range from 7.8% to 12% in 2021 and 11.6% to 12% in 2022.
+There are more changes coming for deaths 2023.
+If you’re a resident of Connecticut and thinking about planning your estate, this guide will explain what you need to know about the estate tax to make sure your affairs are in order when you pass away.
 If the estate tax may apply to you, consider finding a financial advisor to guide you through the estate planning process.
 SmartAsset can help you find an advisor with our free financial advisor matching service.

 Connecticut Estate Tax Exemption

 Connecticut is one of 12 states, plus the District of Columbia, that imposes an estate tax.
 While the vast majority of families aren’t affected by the federal estate tax (because of how high the exemption is), Connecticut’s estate tax affects a greater proportion of estates.
 For estates of people who died in 2021, the tax won’t apply if the estate is less than $7.1 million.
 That goes up to $9.1 million in 2022 and $11.4 million in 2023.
 The estate tax is due within six months of the estate owner’s death, though a six-month extension may be requested.